Navigating a Breast Cancer Diagnosis: Rachel's Story

 Four words that can change your life in an instant are “You have breast cancer.”
 These are words that none of us wish to hear, but many of us are faced with or know someone who has been or may be going through it now.

-Rachel K. heard that phrase last December, and in her case it was stage two invasive ductal adenocarcinoma.
-She heard this life changing statement just five days before Christmas.
+Rachel K. heard that phrase in December of 2018, and in her case, it was stage two invasive ductal adenocarcinoma.
+She heard this life-changing statement just five days before Christmas.
 That was not how Rachel envisioned her holiday celebrations.

 “It was the most devastating moment of my life because I did not know what to expect,” said Rachel.
 “My first thought was about my family – my two children and my husband and how it was going to affect them.
 My second thought was wondering what the next steps for me would be.”